 Install the CLI tools listed below on your Linux based workstation:

-Integrating the SPK software images involves four essential stages to begin processing application traffic, and two optional stages to enable logging collection and session-state data persistence:
+Integrating the SPK software images involves five essential stages to begin processing application traffic, and two optional stages to enable logging collection and session-state data persistence:

-- Software Images - Extract and upload the software images to a local container registry.
+- SPK Software - Extract and install the SPK software images and Custom Resource Definitions (CRDs).

-- gRPC Secrets - Secure communication between the Ingress Controller and Service Proxy Pods.
+- SPK Secrets - Secure communication between the SPK Controller and Service Proxy TMM Pods.

 - Fluentd Logging - Optional: Centralize logging data sent from each of the installed SPK Pods.